Household appliance fire claims

 Our household fire claims lawyer and team leader, Jill Paterson, has acted for clients affected by house fires believed to have been caused by all these types of appliance.
-The team also includes partner Thomas Jervis and solicitor Charlie Holt.
+The team also includes partner Thomas Jervis and solicitors Charlie Holt and Philippa Wheeler.

 Over the last 13 years, the fire claims team has investigated numerous compensation claims relating to white goods companies' domestic appliances, including: